 Phrasal verbs are a big part of the English Language.
-They are an informal form of the language but can also be used in more formal communication.
-Here are some examples of English phrasal verbs with PUT.
+They are an informal form of language but can also be used in more formal communication like business letters and reports.

-ex.
 Irene asked if we could put off the lesson until she was feeling better.
-She would contact me in a few days to re arrange.
+She would contact me in a few days to rearrange.

 The rain was heavy and had not stopped for at least two days.
 The concert would have to be put off until another date.